+Your Voice Matters.
 You can make a change in your local community by being an advocate for mental health awareness in Massachusetts.
 Contacting your elected official is a powerful action in ensuring you voice is heard.
-Policy change is one major way we can make a difference in the lives of people diagnosed with mental health conditions and their families.
+Policy change is one major way we can make a difference in the lives of people dealing with mental health symptoms and their families.

 Find your senate and house member including their contact information, district, legislative bills introduced (sponsored and cosponsored), committees.